funactuator/interview-prep/toaster/reflect.md

 - to add the progress bar, it took another 20 mins;
 - speed is slow
 - took another 25 mins to create multiple the multiple thingy
+- took another 20 mins to add type props to it. variant
+- by this time i have taken 110 minutes (phase 4 achieved)